RimonStudio-RuneMagic/runes-data/README.md

 # Runes Data

 ## General
-Every rune data object will send its id, a String(21) consisting of family and unique ID.
+Every rune data object will send its Rune ID, a String(21) consisting of family and unique ID.
 Also, seconds from last boot are sent as uptime:
 ```json
 {